Theuns Stofberg: Test career

 Stofberg left Northern Transvaal in 1982 and moved to their arch-rivals Western Province Rugby Union where he settled and opened a physiotherapy practice.
 Stofberg captained his last two international tests against England in 1984, winning both and scoring a try in the second test.
 After yet another series setback due a knee injury he retired from rugby in 1984 at the age of 29.
 He is the only player in history to have won the Currie Cup with three different teams.
 He won titles with Free State (1976), Northern Transvaal (1979 and 1980) and Western Province (1982 and 1983).
 In total he played 7 finals, winning 4 ('76, '80, '82 & '83) and drawing one (1980).

 Test history

-Personal
+Personal life

-He lives in Stellenbosch today where he has a physiotherapy practice.
+Stofberg lived in Stellenbosch where he had a physiotherapy practice until 2008, before starting a business to take tour groups abroad.
+He fell ill while watching a test against England and was diagnosed with eosinophilic granulomatosis with polyangiitis, causing him to stop practising as a physiotherapist.

+Death

+Theuns Stofberg died in a traffic collision on 23 August 2023, at the age of 68.